satmonkey/MeteorDL/README.md

 However, it can be used as standalone tool.
 It captures the IP camera stream and detects meteors (or other phenomena seen on dark sky) in real time, featuring 5 second ring-buffer, including 2 second pre-event data.
 The detection is performed on 1 second maxpixel image in the middle of the ring buffer.
+In case of positive detection, 5 second long video chunk is created and saved in the output directory.

 **Requirements:**